 If a crash victim is allocated a percentage of fault for a motorcycle accident, his or her compensatory award will be reduced by an equivalent amount.
 If you are assigned 15 percent of fault, for example, your settlement or judgment award would be reduced by a matching 15 percent.

 California is a pure comparative negligence state, meaning a victim can be found any degree of fault – up to 99 percent – and still be eligible for partial compensation.
-An attorney can help you combat the comparative negligence defense to protect your financial recovery.
+An Orange County car accident attorney can help you combat the comparative negligence defense to protect your financial recovery.

 What’s My Orange County Motorcycle Accident Case Worth?